 Depending on your theme, the appearance of your submission form may vary.
 If you find that your page needs a little TLC, you can use some CSS to specifically target your Community Events page.
 Once styled, you should be good to go.

 If you’d like to further customize the page, you can create a template override of the Community Events file and create a new one in your theme.
-You can make modifications like removing any elements that you don’t need, or even rearrange the order of the required fields.
+You can make modifications like removing any elements that you don’t need, or even rearranging the order of the required fields.

 Adding a submission form to your WordPress site is possible right out of the box with Community Events.
 Once you nail down your setting options, you’re ready to start accepting event submissions within minutes.